Hiking Samaria Gorge

 Reklama

-The trail from Agios Roumeli to Samaria is manageable and winds through the gorge’s most scenic sections.
+The trail from Agia Roumeli to Samaria is manageable and winds through the gorge’s most scenic sections.
 The hike is approximately three hours each way, covering about 6 kilometres one way and over 300 metres of elevation gain.
 You should allocate around 5-6 hours for the entire round trip, allowing time for rests and to enjoy the views.

 Overnight at Agios Romouli